-Planned since the late 1990s, a $25.9 million project both realigned a troublesome S-curve along Interstate 90 and removed a substandard interchange with South Dakota 79 at Black Hawk.
+Planned since the late 1990s, a $25.9 million project both realigned a troublesome S-curve along Interstate 90 and removed a substandard interchange with SD 79 at Black Hawk.
 Construction straightened out the freeway mainline and added a new diamond interchange (Exit 52) with Peaceful Pines Road.
 This replaced the former ramps (Exit 51) with SD 79 and Foothills Road, one half mile to the north.
 Work also realigned Foothills Road to the east.
 Work ran from March 2008 to February 3, 2009.3,4

 Interstate 90 Business Routes

 There are 14 business loops and spurs from Interstate 90 in South Dakota:

 - Rapid City